-The study was conducted at the Clinic for Endocrinology, Diabetes and Metabolic Disorders, Clinical Center of Vojvodina, Novi Sad, Serbia and it enrolled 90 age- and sex-matched individuals who gave their written consent prior to participation in the study.
-The study was carried out in accordance with Helsinki declaration and it was approved by the local ethical committee.
+Study is conducted at Clinic for Endocrinology, Diabetes and Metabolic Disorders, Clinical Center of Vojvodina, Novi Sad, Serbia and it enrolled 90 age and sex matched individuals who gave their written consent prior to participation in the study.
+Study has been carried out in accordance with Helsinki declaration and it was done in accord with standards of the institutional Committee on Ethics.